 Since 1948, the EUROPEAN MOVEMENT has played an essential role in the process of European integration by exercising its influence on European and national institutions.
 It fought in favour of the direct election of the European Parliament by all European citizens, in favour of the Treaty on the European Union and also for a European Constitution.

-Its objective was to transform the relations between the European States and its citizens into a Federal European Union.
+Its objective was to transform the relations between the European States and its citizens.
 To achieve this goal, the European Movement always put the citizen at the heart of Community construction.

 Currently, the European Movement International is represented in 39 national European offices and regroups 36 international Associations.